psmay/stepmania/src/arch/Lights/LightsDriver_SextetStream.md

 -----------

 You'll need a working StepMania build with this LightsDriver enabled.
-For this test, you'll also need some sample programs to test the output:
+For this test, you'll also need some sample programs to test the output (see below).

 These `SextetStreamStdinTest` scripts are simple examples of *lighting programs*, programs that will receive input from StepMania and produce